Master of Education: Counselor education

 This is typically the area where students study to become mental health professionals and work toward state licensure in mental health counseling.
-Typically state licensure requires 60 credit hours on a semester system.
+Customarily, state licensure requires 60 credit hours on a semester system.

 School counseling

 Candidates in school counseling typically study psychology, sociology, or social work as undergraduates.
 The master's degree, in addition to advanced courses of study, certifies an individual for employment as a school counselor.

 Neuroscience interdisciplinary degree in education

 Harvard University is notable for having an interdisciplinary neuroscience master's degree given as an M.Ed.
 The degree may have little instruction in teaching, with education referring to the learning process in humans versus the profession or institution of education.

 Academic enrichment

 This is typically the area where teachers are increasing their knowledge in their specific field or branching to another area within teaching.
 Examples are subject related, such as mathematics, social studies, or science, or tiers of school, such as elementary or high school.
 These teachers may be maintaining their certification or moving into a more marketable bracket.